aporlowski/pi-sdr/README.md

 ## Limitations

+Here we present some known limitations of this project and ideas for further expansion.

+- We have not detailed how to connect the radio to a speaker via bluetooh.
+Some use cases might include a connecting to a portable bluetooth speaker or a car audio system.
+This is likely possible becuase the Pi has a built in bluetooth radio.
+- The pi-top[4] case includes a small programmable OLED screen and buttons that can be controlled over the Raspberry Pi SPI link.
+It is likely possible to write software to display the named-entities of hte TGIDs on this screen.
+It can also be useful to display signal strenth information.
+- The pi-top[4] does not appeart to be able to connect to an HDMI screen if it booted unattached to one.

 ## Acknoledgements

 I would like to ackknowledge John for his useful OP25 [tutorial](https://www.hagensieker.com/wordpress/2018/07/17/op25-for-dummies/) that this tutorial extends and updates.